top of page

 My journey, and the expertise I have developed on the way, unfolded as two parallel paths.

-The path of the academic Professor
+Path of the academic Professor

 I was then fortunate to take up my doctoral studies at the Australian National University which, stimulated by unforeseen events, turned into a social science-based study of the role of experiential knowledge – as opposed to scientific evidence - in shaping how nature and its conservation was managed.
 This involved working with Farmers and Parks and Wildlife staff to understand how they flexibly worked with the dynamic and natural change processes of a very large wetland, including how they were embedded within the natural ebb and flow of change.